 As an investment advisor representative myself, I relate to the passion and the desire to act in my clients' best interest.
 I think it is the best way to operate a successful financial practice.
 I’m also a representative of an independent marketing organization (IMO).
 We make our living from overrides earned on the distribution of fixed and indexed life and annuity products.
 As such, I made it known to the rest of the group of IARs to avoid misleading any of them...as a wolf in sheep's clothing.

-What I experienced with that group of advisors both disturbs me, and gives me hope for the future.
+What I experienced with that group of financial professionals both disturbs me, and gives me hope for the future.
 For nearly two days, anytime an IMO was mentioned, what followed was negative responses.
-To those advisors, "IMO" was a dirty word.
-They had a poor impression of what an IMO can do to help advisors and clients based on past experiences.
+To those people, "IMO" was a dirty word.
+They had a poor impression of what an IMO can do to help financial professionals and clients based on past experiences.

 An Earned Reputation

 IMOs have a bad reputation to some advisors, but do all IMOs deserve that label?
 Of course not.
 Some IMOs have earned a bad reputation due to empty promises and "shiny object" sales pitches.
 But there are a few IMOs out there that provide real value to their advisors.
 These companies are worth the override they receive.
-Their advisor partners are very happy with the impact that they have had on their overall business.
-They focus the conversation and attention on the advisor’s business: where it is today, and where they would like it to be in the future.
-There is an opportunity for an independent marketing organization to have a lasting positive impact on the overall business of the advisor.
+Their financial professional partners are very happy with the impact that they have had on their overall business.
+They focus the conversation and attention on the financial professional's business: where it is today, and where they would like it to be in the future.
+There is an opportunity for an independent marketing organization to have a lasting positive impact on their overall business.

 Why have other IMOs earned such a negative reputation?
 First, most lack any added value.
 One of my mentors, the late Jim Rohn, used to teach that the economy is reality.
 In the economy, you get paid for the value that you bring to the marketplace.
 If you're not very valuable to the marketplace, the economic reality is that you don't deserve much money or business.